rmontoyacordero/curlMail/README.md

 # curlMail
-Library for sending mails with curl in PHP
+Library for sending mails with curl in PHP, using the singletown pattern